-During our on site work, we will meet with the Head of Financial Services to discuss the progress of the audit, any differences found and any other issues emerging.
+During our on site work, we will meet with the Chief Officer (Resources) and Financial Services Manager to discuss the progress of the audit, any differences found and any other issues emerging.

 At the end of our on site work, we will hold a closure meeting, where we will provide a schedule of audit differences and agree a timetable for the completion stage and the accounts sign off.